Kentucky Route 218: Hart County

 Kentucky Route 218 begins at the unincorporated Hart County community of Northtown west of Interstate 65 (I-65).
-It is the beginning of state maintenance as the main road west of Northtown is actually a locally-maintained road (Flint Ridge Road) that leads to the Mammoth Cave National Park, and would provide a direct link to the park's visitor center.
-The official Kentucky road maps do not show this section of KY 218 because of its western terminus is intersecting another back road and not a major road or highway.
+It is the beginning of state maintenance as the main road west of Northtown is actually a locally maintained road (Flint Ridge Road) that leads to the Mammoth Cave National Park, and would provide a direct route to the park's visitor center in Edmonson County.
+The official road maps issued by the KYTC do not show this section of KY 218 as its western terminus is intersecting locally maintained roads, which are not shown on any highway maps outside of city insets.